NEWTON BATEMAN ELEMENTARY SCHOOL

 Math

-In math we use the Common-Core aligned GoMath curriculum to develop students’ number sense, teach addition and subtraction strategies, build base ten understanding, and introduce concepts of geometry, data collection, and measurement.
+In math we use the Common-Core aligned Illustrative curriculum to develop students’ number sense, teach addition and subtraction strategies, build base ten understanding, and introduce concepts of geometry, data collection, and measurement.

 One of the most challenging aspects of second grade math is learning to “regroup” ten ones to form a group of ten, and regroup ten groups of ten to form a hundred.
 This skill allows us to add and subtract two and three digit numbers.
 Parents might remember this as “borrowing and carrying.”